 The bank's credit card portfolio is primarily comprised of private label and dual card accounts.
-The bank has selected the accounts in the current trust portfolio from among a subset of its dual card and private label credit card programs.
+The current trust portfolio is primarily comprised of accounts from among a subset of the bank's dual card and private label credit card programs.
 The accounts in this subset of dual card and private label credit card programs are referred to as the "selected portfolio."
 Accounts designated to the trust portfolio were selected for the trust portfolio from among the accounts in the selected portfolio that satisfy the eligibility criteria specified in the receivables sale agreement and the transfer agreement.
 See "The Trust Portfolio-Representations and Warranties of the Depositor" for a description of the eligibility criteria used to select the trust portfolio.